Momentum Tracking: Momentum Acceleration for Decentralized Deep Learning on Heterogeneous Data: Experiment

 Next, we evaluated Momentum Tracking in more detail by varying the neural network architecture.
 Table~\ref{table:vgg} lists the test accuracy with VGG-11 \citep{simonyanZ2014very} and ResNet-34 \citep{he2016deep} when we set $k$ to $\{ 2, 4, 10\}$, and Fig.~\ref{fig:cifar_deep} shows the learning curves.

 For both neural network architectures, Table~\ref{table:vgg} reveals that when the data distributions are homogeneous (i.e., $10$-class), Momentum Tracking is comparable with DSGDm, QG-DSGDm, and DecentLaM and outperforms DSGD and Gradient Tracking.
 By contrast, when the data distributions are heterogeneous (e.g., $2$-class), Table~\ref{table:vgg} and Fig.~\ref{fig:cifar_deep} reveal that Momentum Tracking outperforms all comparison methods for both neural network architectures.
 In particular, Fig.~\ref{fig:cifar_deep} indicates that DSGDm, QG-DSGDm, and DecentLaM are unstable and continue to oscillate in the final training phase, whereas Momentum Tracking converges stably.
 These results are consistent with those of LeNet presented in Table~\ref{table:lenet}.
-Therefore, the results indicate that Momentum Tracking is more robust to data heterogeneity than DSGDm, QG-DSGDm, and DecentLaM, and can outperform these methods regardless of the neural network architecture.